 Island's only community (Hogg Hummock) has a bar, general store, public library, residential homes, some small businesses (including vacation rentals), two church congregations (St Luke Baptist Church and First African Baptist Church).

-Approximately 97% of Sapelo Island is owned by the state of Georgia and managed by Georgia Department of Natural Resources, while the remainder 3% is under private ownership.
-Sapelo's western perimeter is SINERR (Sapelo Island National Estuarine Research Reserve), part of NOAA's NERR (National Estuarine Research Reserve system).
-The University of Georgia Marine Institute, focused on education and research, is located on 610 ha (1,500 acres) on the island's south end.
-Reynolds Mansion, Georgia State Park, is also on the south end of Sapelo.
-Visitors must be a part of organized tours or guests of residents on Sapelo Island.
-Sapelo also has a private airport run by Georgia.
+In 1949, sialnd's original owner RJ Reynolds Jr established Sapelo Island Research Foundation.
+Approx 97% of the island is state-owned and managed by Georgia Department of Natural Resources.
+The remainder 3% is under private ownership.
+Island's western part (Sapelo Island National Estuarine Research Reserve) is part of NOAA's National Estuarine Research Reserves.
+University of Georgia Marine Institute is located on 610 hectares (1500 acres) of land on island's southern end.
+Reynolds Mansion (Georgia State Park) is also on the southern end.
+Visitors to Sapelo must be either part of organized tours or guests of local residents.
+Sapelo has a private airport.

-Georgia DNR (Department of Natural Resources) offers tours several days per week.
-These can be booked via Sapelo Island Visitors Center.
-Many island residents also offer private tours, that can often be modified to fit the individual interests of tourists.
-A state campground is available to groups of 15-25 people on Cabretta Island, which is adjacent to Sapelo.
+Georgia DNR (Department of Natural Resources) offers weekly cruise tours to Sapelo (booked via the Visitors Center).
+Many island residents also offer private tours, that can be modified and customized.
+State camping site is available to groups of 15-25 tourists on Cabretta Island (adjacent to Sapelo).

 Sapelo Island cruise terminal

 Cruise ships to Sapelo Island dock (anchor) at Jacksonville (JAXPORT, Florida).